wikimedia/restbase/doc/MediaWikiPageContent.md

         - save the revision info to the rev table
         - return the requested property
     - else: return error

-# Saving modified page content

-## `POST /{name}`
-Regular save API.

-**Vars**:

-- `html` & `data-mw`, or `wikitext`.
-- oldid the edit is based on

-### Short-term implementation
-- For HTML: convert to wikitext using Parsoid
-- Try to save wikitext through the PHP API, forward cookies
-    - on success:
-        - save back new revision with returned oldid
-        - kick off request for new revision
-    - else: return failure message

-### Longer term implementation
-- Validate HTML & data-mw using separate service
-- HTTP transaction:
-    - CAS on revision table -- need this to be structured per-page
-        - using tid, doesn't necessarily need to fill in oldid yet (but simpler if it does)
-    - *then*: save individual properties (idempotent as all versioned)

-## Simple save API: `PUT /{name}/{html|wikitext}`
-Touching only HTML or wikitext.
-Flow very similar as above.

 ## New revision request flow
 - edit conflicts *per name/page* can be detected on the page bucket ({name}/mw-revision)